Materials-Data-Science-and-Informatics/PIDA/.github/ISSUE_TEMPLATE/request-purl.md

 ## Basic details
 **What is your resource prefix?**

-E.g., foaf as of [FOAF onoplogy](http://xmlns.com/foaf/spec/)
+The prefix will appear directly next to the base URL (i.e. https://purl.hmc-services.de/) E.g., foaf as of [FOAF onoplogy](http://xmlns.com/foaf/spec/)

 **Where is the resource located on the Web (i.e. the URL)?**